Xechorizo/KeepErSafe/README.md

 - Click "Enable" to kick everyone but you out of your session.
 You're now the P2P host.
 - Click "Disable" so that others can join.
 - Have your friends join your session.
-- Once everyone's in the session, click the "Automagic" button.
+- Once everyone's in the session, click the "Automagic" button (requires Windows 10 1809 or later.
 - Alternatively, add everyone else's IP addresses and click "Enable".
 - No more modders or hackers!